Merging Laws on Texas Highways (2025)

 Who Has Right-of-Way When Merging Onto a Texas Freeway?

 Drivers entering the freeway in Texas should yield to left-lane traffic as they merge onto a multiple-lane roadway, according to Texas Transportation Code §545.061.
-Drivers traveling on the highway have the right-of-way.
-Merging into traffic on the freeway should only occur when it is safe.

 Fault in a Merging Accident on Texas Highways

 Merging drivers who cause a freeway accident in Texas are most likely liable for your damages.
 You may seek recovery of the damages you experience as a result of the accident by filing a claim with the at-fault driver’s insurance provider.
-Always discuss what legal remedies are available to you with a Houston car accident lawyer to obtain a more accurate representation of your potential recovery.
+Always discuss what legal remedies are available to you with a car accident lawyer to obtain a more accurate representation of your potential recovery.

 Drivers with the right-of-way may also be liable for an accident with a merging driver.
 Reckless driving, speeding, distracted driving, and other negligent actions may result in a claim or lawsuit against you.
 Insurance adjusters play a significant role in assigning fault in any accident.